The Center for Jewish History welcomes researchers, scholars and visitors of all backgrounds.

 We need your help to ensure that the items you are handling will be available to future generations of researchers.
 We ask users to exercise extraordinary care in handling all materials in the Lillian Goldman Reading Room.
 In addition, every user is expected to abide by the following policies designed to preserve the collections.
 Should you have any questions or concerns, please do not hesitate to discuss these with our professional staff.

 A valid picture ID must be presented at the front desk upon entering the building.
 A Reading Room Pass will be issued prior to admittance into the Reading Room.
-On his/her first visit to the Lillian Goldman Reading Room, each researcher will also be required to fill out a Researcher Registration Card.
+On his/her first visit to the Lillian Goldman Reading Room, each researcher will also be required to create an account for requesting materials.

 Young children must be supervised at all times by a parent, and any children in the library must be able to understand and obey all rules of the reading room.